 - 1,2-1,4 l tomato sauce (2 big bottles)

 - 300-350 g caciocavallo Ragusano DOP cheese (or Cosacavaddu Ibleo), in alternative other caciocavallo types or also provola/provolone will work nicely

 - fresh basil leaves, at least 10-12 leaves

 - a pinch of sugar, a small teaspoon

 - Now prepare the dough: take a large bowl, sift the flour, add the yeast diluted in some warm water (taken from the 280 ml), and start adding the water and mixing it with the flour.
 When the liquids are quite absorbed add also the salt and the extra virgin olive oil.
 If needed add some little more water, you have to obtain a soft dough, elastic, not too hard at all.
 Work it for 10-15 minutes on the table (or with a machine if you prefer).
-Cover it and let it rest for about 1 and half/2 hours.
+Cover it and let it rest at room temperature for about 2,5-3 hours.

 - After this time divide the dough in 2 or 4 pieces (depending on your choice, if you want large or normal size scacce), and flatten the dough with a rolling pin at a very thin thickness, no more than 2 mm.
 Spread some durum flour (semola rimacinata) over the table.
 Remember, we said the layers must be thin.
 And it shouldn’t be too elastic but easy to flatten, so let it rest a bit more rather than less.